Welcome to Scream Logbook

 Libpng

-characters.
+Warning, the configure and other files have carriage retrun \r characters.
 You need to remove them, because sh hates them.

 To remove carriage returns